Odima-dev/System_Engineering_and_DevOps-Bash/shell_basics/README.md

-file_type - prints the type of the named file symbolic link - creates symbolic link to a directory copy_html - copies html file to parent directory
+file_type - prints the type of the named file symbolic link - creates symbolic link to a directory copy_html - copies html file to parent directory lets_move - moves files beginning with uppercase to directory